 Pizza is a beloved dish enjoyed worldwide, and one of the key elements that make or break a pizza is its crust.
 The type of flour used plays a crucial role in achieving the desired texture, flavor, and overall crust quality.
-(See all Pre-Baking Pizza Crust Tips for the Perfect Crust)

 I’ll explore the different types of flours commonly used for making pizza and understand how they contribute to creating the perfect crust.
 By understanding the characteristics of each flour, you can elevate your pizza-making skills and create a crust that suits your personal preferences.

 All-purpose flour is a versatile option that is readily available in most kitchens.
 It is a blend of hard and soft wheat, which gives it a moderate protein content.
 This flour suits various pizza dough recipes, offering a balanced texture and a slightly chewy crust.
 Its ability to produce consistent results makes it a popular choice for home pizza-making.